oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 * **Task 1**: Create Identity and Access Management (IAM) Compartment, Policy, Group, and Dynamic Group to enable necessary permissions for this LiveLab
 * **Task 2**: Create an Object Storage Bucket
 * **Task 3**: Downloaded the training data using Cloud Shell, and bulk-upload the biomedical training data to your Object Storage Bucket
-* **Task 4**: Create a Dataset in OCI Data Labeling, which imports the training images from your Object Storage Bucket as records.
+* **Task 4**: Create a Dataset in OCI Data Labeling, which imports the training images from your Object Storage Bucket as records
 * **Task 5**: Leverage a helper script to bulk-label the records in your OCI Data Labeling Dataset

 ## **Primary Objectives**